 - Eliminate or reduce potential distracting or off-putting sounds

 - Turn on your camera and use your pitch

 - Be prepared to partake and engage

-Furthermore, it can be instrumental in considering your and others' facial expressions, body language, and voices.
-Body language matters because it comes through your voice.
+Consider your facial expressions, body language, and tone of voice.
 When properly used, body language or expressions can make a positive impact during your phone, video, and live engagements.
 Other non-verbal prompts can help show your engagement and attentiveness to help you stand out.
 Learn more by watching our Toolbox Talk recording and panel discussion, Find Your Voice, Part 1.

 - Ask a friend or colleague to join